chipsalliance/caliptra-sw/rom/dev/README.md

 - Keys Slot 0 - 31 are empty and Usage Bits are all cleared
 - PCR 0 - 31 are all cleared
 - Data Vault is all cleared
-- Dice mode is set to either “ECDSA-P-384 & ML-DSA-87” (aka Dual-Cert Mode) or “ECDSA-P-384 only” in the CPTRA_DICE_MODE register.

 **Actions:**